MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-cloudera-install.md

 This article explains how to generate, deploy, and activate an installation parcel for Machine Learning Server 9.2.1 on a Cloudera distribution of Apache Hadoop (CDH).

 Cloudera offers a parcel installation methodology for adding services and features to a cluster.
-On a Hadoop cluster, Machine Learning Server is installed on all data nodes.
+On a Hadoop cluster, Machine Learning Server is installed on the edge node and all data nodes.
 You can use a parcel to distribute and activate the service on all nodes within your CDH cluster.

 If your operating system is not 7.0, or if you want to add [operationalization features](../operationalize/concept-operationalize-deploy-consume.md) on edge nodes, use the regular [Hadoop installation instuctions](machine-learning-server-hadoop-install.md) instead.